Celestial (RBD song)

 "Celestial" is a song recorded by the Mexican pop group RBD for their third Spanish studio album of the same name.
 It was released on 13 March 2007 as the second single from the album.

 Composition and lyrics

 The song was written by Carlos Lara and Pedro Damián and is a Latin pop song with elements of pop rock.
 Lyrically, it is about the band telling their ex-lovers that they will get over them, with Maite and Alfonso stating in the pre-chorus: "Pronto desde mis cenizas, me veras volar", (Eng.: "Soon from my ashes, you will see me fly").
 During the chorus, the members tell their ex-partners that "Y tú no tienes alma" (Eng.: And you have no soul") because they don't know what love is.
+The song was written in the key of G major with a tempo of 120 BPMs.

 Release

 "Celestial" was confirmed to be the second single from the album in January 2007 in Mexico.
 Originally, in 2006, "Bésame Sin Miedo" was to be released as the second single.
 Instead, plans were made to release "Bésame Sin miedo" in the rest of Latin America and release "Celestial" only in Mexico.
 Due to the band being too busy filming RBD: La Familia, promoting both albums (Celestial and Rebels) and touring around the world, plans to release "Bésame sin miedo" were postponed.
 Therefore, "Celestial" was released in Mexico in March 2007 and in the rest of Latin America the song was sent to radio at the end of April.
 The song's Portuguese version is also titled "Celestial - Versão Português", and was released as the second single from the album's Brazilian edition in the country.